Surface tension

 Jurin's law (45')

-Look the capillary tubes immersed in water, you can use a lamp for a better view.
+Fill the Jurin device with tap water (clean well beforehand).
+Observe the rise.
 It may be necessary to tap or slightly shake the tubes to help the water to rise.

 The diameters of the tubes are indicated on the tubes, in mm.